MoostafaHassan/Opencart/README.md

 # Opencart
-Manual testing project of an e-commerce website which called "Opencart"
+Manual testing project for an e-commerce website which called "Opencart"